 Minnesota Department of Natural Resources field staff, resource managers and the DNR Information Center staff answer many questions every day about natural resources topics.
-Here is one of them: Q. National Volunteer Week is April 6–12.
-What sort of volunteer opportunities does the DNR have to offer?
+Here is one of them: Q. What causes arctic smoke along the North Shore?

 Christmas morning 1993, Christopher poses with the cheerful chairs hand-painted by his aunt Teresa Alto, pictured, and uncle Jeremy Faden.